Teaching, Learning and Assessment (TLA) Committee

 Learning and teaching development.

-Staff mobility and exchange.
+Staff mobility and exchange related to TLA matters.

 School evaluations and programme reviews.